gimesketvirtadieni/slimstreamer/README.md

   * SlimProto players are able to connect to SlimStreamer (although tested only with squeezelite)
   * TCP server (running on 9000 port), required for streaming PCM data, works
   * HTTP streaming functionality works
-  * Streaming functionality supports multiple samling rates
+  * Streaming functionality supports multiple sampling rates
   * Streams synchronization is still missing
   * Streaming data should be encoded in lossless way (to prevent from sending 'raw' PCM data over the network)
   * There are many 'shortcuts' left in the codebase so in many ways it is still requires maturing